 The adult mites lay their eggs in decomposing vegetable matter and in a few days the eggs hatch into larvae; these are of a characteristic orange colour and about 0.2-0.3 mm in length.
 Only the larvae are parasitic.
-In temperate climates, larvae become active in dry, sunny conditions at temperatures exceeding +16°C. This often occurs between July and October; thus the term "harvest mite".
+In temperate climates, larvae become active in dry, sunny conditions.
+This often occurs between July and October; thus the term "harvest mite".
 The larvae climb onto the vegetation where they wait for passing hosts.
 There is no transfer from animal to animal and after attaching themselves to their hosts they feed for several (5-7) days on enzymatically liquefied tissue, epithelial secretions or blood.
 Thereafter, they detach and continue their development as free-living stages on the ground.
-To complete the life cycle may take 50-70 days or more.
+The life cycle may take 50-70 days or more to complete.